SAP/odata-vocabularies/examples/UI.UserInteraction-sample.md

 ## User chooses

-After the user has chosen, the request is repeated with the chosen key according to the `UI.UserInteraction/Parameters`.
+After the user has chosen, the client repeats the request with the chosen key inserted according to the `UI.UserInteraction/Parameters`.

 ```
 POST ~/SalesOrderItems(...)/userinteraction.sample.ExchangeProduct HTTP/1.1

 {"NewProduct": "Rice"}
 ```

+The status 409 in the first response implies that the first request made no changes on the server.
+As a consequence
+* the second request is again a POST (not a PATCH)
+* no second request is made if the user has canceled the popup (no clean-up needed).